myinnos/ImageSliderWithSwipes/README.md

 # [ImageSliderWithSwipes](https://myinnos.github.io/ImageSliderWithSwipes/ "View Website - ImageSliderWithSwipes")

 This is an Image slider with swipes, Here we used Volley to load URL's from JSON!
-Here we make it very easy way to load images from Internet!
+Here we make it very easy way to load images from Internet and We customized the description font(OpenSans).

 First of all thanks to [AndroidImageSlider](https://github.com/daimajia/AndroidImageSlider "AndroidImageSlider"), Here You can easily load images from an internet URL, drawable, or file.
 And there are many kinds of amazing animations you can choose.
 Happy Coding!